rochiecuevas/WeatherPy/README.md

 5. __Visualisation.__ Scatterplots are used to visualise the extracted data.

 ## October 14th, 2018: Cloudy with a chance of meatballs?
 A set of 629 cities from all over the world were randomly selected out of 2000 coordinates.
 Plotting the cities on a grid of latitudes (y-axis) and longitudes (x-axis) revealed that the cities followed the general shapes of the different continents.
 It revealed that many cities follow the coastlines; inner parts of of Africa, of Australia, and of South America had empty regions.
-The empty region in Australia is most likely the desert [Outback](http://www.ga.gov.au/scientific-topics/national-location-information/landforms/deserts).
+The sparse region in Australia is most likely the desert [Outback](http://www.ga.gov.au/scientific-topics/national-location-information/landforms/deserts).
 In South America, the empty regions could include the [Patagonian Steppe](https://www.britannica.com/place/Patagonia-region-Argentina) (Argentina), [La Guajira desert](https://www.cnn.com/travel/article/colombia-desert-la-guajira/index.html) (Colombia), and the [Amazon rainforest](https://www.britannica.com/place/Amazon-Rainforest).
+More cities were selected south of the equator in Africa; the northern part of the continent is dominated by the [Sahara desert](https://www.livescience.com/23140-sahara-desert.html).
+It was notable that cities from small island nations in the Pacific were included in the random selection.

 ![alt text](https://github.com/rochiecuevas/WeatherPy/blob/master/Images/city_positions_20181014.png)<br>
 Fig. 1.
 Cities randomly selected (N = 629)

+Temperatures recorded on October 14, 2018 indicate that cities between the Equator and the 20th parallel north registered the warmest conditions.
+As cities grew farther north from the Equator, the temperature dropped.
+Likewise, the temperatures observed in the cities below the Equator went lower as they approached the South Pole.
+It was also observed that the temperatures were lower in the cities between the 40th and the 60th parallel north than in the cities between the 40th and the 60th parallel south.
+[Winter](https://sciencing.com/differences-between-northern-southern-hemisphere-8260091.html) is coming to the Northern Hemisphere but summer is approaching in the Southern Hemisphere.

 ![alt text](https://github.com/rochiecuevas/WeatherPy/blob/master/Images/lat_temp_20181014.png)<br>
 Fig. 2.
 Temperature readings (°F) across latitudes.
-Data retrieved from OpenWeatherMap API on 2018-10-14.

 ![alt text](https://github.com/rochiecuevas/WeatherPy/blob/master/Images/lat_hum_20181014.png)<br>
 Fig. 3.
 Humidity (%) across latitudes.
 Data retrieved from OpenWeatherMap API on 2018-10-14.